offbynull/offbynull.github.io/docs/data/learn/Algebra/input/input.md

  * `{bm} pythagorean theorem/(pythagorean theorem|pythagoras)/i` - The equation `{kt} a^2+b^2 = c^2` used for solving a right triangle's edge lengths.
 The variables a and b correspond to the legs of the triangle while the variable c refers to the hypotenuse.

-   The algorithm is exploiting the fact that adding up the square of the legs will equal the square of the hypotenuse.
+   The algorithm is exploiting the fact that adding up the !!square!! of the legs will equal the square_POW of the hypotenuse.

    ```{svgbob}
                                   .`.